stephenakwaowo/Context-Adjusted-iVB/README.md

 115 = +1 standard deviation
 85 = -1 standard deviation

-This repository contains the notebook, validation checks, and outputs used for the accompanying Substack article.
+This repository contains the notebook and outputs used for the accompanying Substack article.